oauth-io/oauth-phonegap/README.md

 ### Usage

-The usage is basically the same than the web [javascript API](https://oauth.io/docs/api), the only difference being there is only the popup mode, as mobiles don't distinct redirection/popup.
+The usage is basically the same than the web [javascript API](https://oauth.io/docs/api), but there are some light differences:

+ - There is only the popup mode, as mobiles don't distinct redirection/popup.
+ - jquery is not auto loaded by default, so you can include it only if you need its features.

 In your Javascript, add this line to initialize OAuth: